When you say to someone you make money matched betting, you usually get one of two responses.

 Cease all matched betting 6 months prior to any mortgage application.
 Once approved, you can get back into it.

-The reality though is that you can be either.
+The reality though is that you get out what you put it.
 If you just want to supplement your income by matched betting every weekend, that’s great.

 I find that I become fully invested every now and then.
 But at other times I focus on other ventures.
 Matched betting offers flexibility.
 Not only in time but in location.
 All you really need is an internet connection and the will to do it.